Greater Sage-Grouse

 State Special Concern Species

-The greater sage-grouse declining population places it in Tier 1 of our species of concern, but the collaborative effort across states has prevented it from being listed under the Endangered Species Act.
-The sagebrush habitat that the sage-grouse relies on is in sharp decline in Colorado, and Colorado Parks and Wildlife and its partners are involved in a concerted effort to restore and conserve it.
+Historical population declines and ongoing threats to their habitat and populations place greater sage-grouse in Tier 1 of our species of greatest conservation need, but collaborative conservation, management, and monitoring efforts across states has prevented the species from being listed under the Endangered Species Act.
+Colorado Parks and Wildlife and its partners are involved in efforts to maintain and restore sagebrush ecosystems that greater sage-grouse need for populations to persist.

 Conservation